-Banks’s first encounter with Jackson at the Battle of Kernstown, on March 23, 1862, was a tactical victory for his Union forces.
-Despite the victory, President Lincoln recalled Banks’s force up the valley, fearing that McClellan’s absence had left Washington, D.C., open to a Confederate attack.
+Banks’ first encounter with Jackson at the First Battle of Kernstown, on March 23, 1862, was a tactical victory for his Union forces.
+Despite the victory, President Lincoln recalled Banks’s force up the valley, fearing that McClellan’s absence had left Washington, DC, vulnerable to a Confederate attack.
 Lincoln’s decision eliminated any possibility of Banks eventually aiding McClellan’s assault on Richmond.

 First Battle of Winchester

 Banks’s next encounter with Jackson was at the First Battle of Winchester on May 25, 1862.
 There, Jackson inflicted a sound beating on the Federals, forcing Banks to withdraw north across the Potomac River.

 Battle of Cedar Mountain